HGVSnomenclature/VarNomen/_recommendations/open-issues.md

 For closed topics [see below](/recommendations/open-issues#closedtopics).

+<a name ="beyond"></a>

+### Beyond transcripts

+Current HGVS recommendations state [_Reference Sequences_](/bg-material/refseq/):  "5’ and 3’ flanking sequences are considered to be **outside the boundaries** of a transcript reference sequence and **can not be used** to describe variants".
+As a consequence, variants removing an entire gene or the 5' or 3' end of a transcript can only be described using chromosomal genomic coordinates (g.).
+This complicates variant reporting for diagnostic laboratories, usually reporting variants based on a coding DNA reference sequence (c.).
+In addition, such variants can not be shown in databases listing variants based on a "c." description.

+The HGVS nomenclature committe received several requests to suggest a format to describe such variants.
+So far the committee has the opinion such a format is not required, these variants can be described accurately using a chromosomal refenrence sequence (g.).
+Although the proposal "[_Numbering gene flanking nucleotides_](/recommendations/open-issues#geneflanking)" has been rejected, the issue is not silenced.
+The [_Global Variome shared LOVD_](http://databases.lovd.nl/shared/genes/DMD){:target= "_blank"} currently uses a format using {0} (deletion) and {2} (duplication) in combination with the first and last nucleotide of the coding DNA reference sequence to describe variants which go outside the boundaries of the transcript (c.-244 and c.*2691 in the examples below).

+	*	NM\_004006.2:c.-244\_\*2691{0}
+	:	describes a deletion of the entire coding DNA reference sequence of the DMD gene
+	*	NM\_004006.2:c.-244\_187{0}
+	:	describes a deletion including the transcription start site (cap site) of the DMD gene
+	*	NM\_004006.2:c.\*1162\_\*2691{2}
+	:	describes a duplication including the transcription termination site (polyA-addition site) of the DMD gene

+The description is always given _**in addition**_ to a decription based on the X-chromosome genomic reference sequence (g.), indicating the extent of the variant.
+The description should not lead to confusion since it is clearly different from other formats, like NM\_004006.2:c.-244\_\*2691del (suggesting the deletion break point was sequenced) and c.0 (not very specific and can not be used when the start/end of the transcript is affected).

 <a name ="extensions"></a>

 ### Protein Extensions

 Would you consider a small change in the suggested nomenclature for the [_description of extensions_](/recommendations/protein/variant/extension/) from p.\*110Glnext\*17 to p.\*110Glnext17? (_Yael Shinar, Tel Hashomer, Israel_)

 The description of extensions can probably indeed be simplified.
-While for **extensions** we currently give the position of the new translation initiation (start) codon as "-5" or of the termination (stop) codon as "\*17" this is strictly speaking not necessary.
+While for **extensions** we currently give the position of the new translation initiation (start) codon as "5" or of the termination (stop) codon as "\*17" this is strictly speaking not necessary.
 By defenition the extension goes upstream for an N-terminal change and downstream for a C-terminal change.
-Using p.Met1ext5 (now p.Met1ext-5) and p.\*110Glnext17 (now p.\*110Glnext\*17) therefore seems sufficient.
+Using p.Met1ext5 (now p.Met1ext5) and p.\*110Glnext17 (now p.\*110Glnext\*17) therefore seems sufficient.

-<a name ="circular"></a>

-### Circular molecules

-July 19 (2016) - JT den Dunnen
-HGVS nomenclature assumes reference sequences are linear.
-However, the mitochondrial genome and many other DNA molecules (plasmids, viral genomes) are circular.
-How should one describe a variant involving the "first" and "last" nucleotides of the circular molecule?
-For now the suggestion is to describe the variant as m.[1del;16569del].
-The question is whether m.16569_1del should be allowed (NOTE: includes an exception to the rule that in Y\_Xdel X should be smaller then Y).
-Do you have a suggestion??

 <a name ="modifications"></a>